 The Trustee-Manager has opted for the early adoption of the Code of Corporate Governance 2018 (“CG Code 2018”) as its benchmark for best corporate governance practices and has established policies and practices with the CG Code 2018 in mind.
 The Trustee-Manager has also incorporated specific provisions under the Business Trusts Regulations (“BTR”) in its corporate governance framework.

 The Trustee-Manager also proactively tracks and voluntarily complies with the provisions and requirements under the Code on Collective Investment Schemes issued by the Monetary Authority of Singapore (“CIS Code”).
 This includes the Property Funds Appendix in Appendix 6 of the CIS Code, as well as the various laws and regulations which are applicable to Capital Market Services Licence (“CMS Licence”) holders.

-In this report, we have described the main corporate governance policies and practices which the Trustee-Manager has put in place, with reference to the CG Code 2012.
-Any deviations from the CG Code 2012 are explained in the report.
+In this Corporate Governance Report (“CG Report”), we have described the main corporate governance policies and practices which the Trustee-Manager has established, with reference to the CG Code 2018.
+Any deviations from the CG Code 2018 are explained in this CG Report.

 |Name||Board||Audit and Risk Management Committee||Nominating Committee||Remuneration Committee|